Ratification: Ratification of an international treaty

 The ratification of international treaties is always accomplished by filing instruments of ratification as provided for in the treaty.
-In most democracies, the legislature authorizes the government to ratify treaties through standard legislative procedures by passing a bill.
+In many democracies, the legislature authorizes the government to ratify treaties through standard legislative procedures by passing a bill.

 Australia

 In Australia, power to enter into treaties is an executive power within Section 61 of the Australian Constitution so the Australian Government may enter into a binding treaty without seeking parliamentary approval.
 Nevertheless, most treaties are tabled in parliament for between 15 and 20 joint sitting days for scrutiny by the Joint Standing Committee on Treaties, and if implementation of treaties requires legislation by the Australian parliament, this must be passed by both houses prior to ratification.